-The Council's transformation programme is aligned with the Council's Corporate Plan 2017-2021 (extended until March 2022).
-The Corporate Plan sets out the changes to the operating model in relation to support and enabling activities and strategic core activities.
+The Council's ongoing Transformation Programme is aligned with the Council's Corporate Plan 2022-2026.
+The Transformation Programme sets out the changes to the operating model in relation to support and enabling activities and strategic core activities.
 How these are organised (structures), delivered (commissioned / procured) and process re-engineered (digital operating model) will reduce the cost of delivery.

-Supporting the Corporate Plan is a clear performance management reporting framework which will provide an overview of how the Council is performing for residents and businesses.
+Supporting the Corporate Plan requires a clear Performance Management Reporting Framework that will provide an overview of how the Council is performing for residents and businesses.
 The key measures that underpin the Corporate Plan and support day-to-day business take into account the following factors around what makes a good indicator:

-- Clearly linked to the strategy enabling an assessment about whether it is likely to succeed; - Clear definition and articulation so what is being measured and what is good performance is easily understandable; - Clarity on why the measure matters in terms of progress toward a specific strategic objective; - Recognition that perception is important as it tracks how people feel regardless of the underlying performance; - Trends are as valuable as absolutes indicating the direction of travel as an indication of the progress being made and assessment of the forward look;

-- Measures may evolve over time as a living plan we should expect the key measures to change as we progress; and - Measures may be outside the control of the Council for example relating to the performance of an overall system where we are dependent on working with others
+- Clearly linked to the strategy enabling an assessment about whether it is likely to succeed; - Clear definition and articulation so what is being measured and what is good performance is easily understandable; - Clarity on why the measure matters in terms of progress toward a specific strategic objective; - Recognition that perception is important as it tracks how people feel regardless of the underlying performance; - Trends are as valuable as absolutes indicating the direction of travel as an indication of the progress being made and assessment of the forward look; - Measures may evolve over time as a living plan we should expect the key measures to change as we progress; and - Measures may be outside the control of the Council for example relating to the performance of an overall system where we are dependent on working with others